ritchie46/ritchievink.com/content/post/expectation_maximization.md

 With observing only $X$, it has become a lot harder to determine $p(x_i, z_i)$, as we are not sure by which Gaussian $x_i$ is produced.

 # Expectation Maximization in GMM
-The log likelihood of the model is defined below, but as $Z$ is unobserved, the log likelihood function has no closed form for the maximum likelihood.
+The log-likelihood of the model is defined below, but as $Z$ is unobserved, the log-likelihood function has no closed form for the maximum likelihood.

 $$\ell(\phi, \theta) = \sum_{i=1}^n \text{log} p(x_i| \theta, \phi)$$

 $$\ell(\phi, \theta) = \sum\_{i=1}^n \text{log} \sum\_{z\_i=1}^k p(x\_i| \theta, z\_i) p(z\_i| \phi)$$

-Because of this we will use an optimization algorithm called Expectation Maximization, where we guess $Z$ and iteratively try to maximize the log likelihood.
+Because of this, we will use an optimization algorithm called Expectation Maximization, where we guess $Z$ and iteratively try to maximize the log-likelihood.

 ## E-step
 Given a set of initialized chosen (or updated) parameters we determine $w_{ij}$ for each data point.

 $$ w_{ij} := p(z_i = j|x_i; \theta, \phi)$$

-Given the current set of parameters, what is the likelihood of data point $i$, being assigned to Gaussian $j$.
+Asking the questions, what is the likelihood of data point $x_i$, being assigned to Gaussian $j$.

 ## M-step
-Now we are going the parameters by applying an algorithmic step, quite similar to K-means, but now we are weighing them with the likelihoods $wi\_{ij}$.
-In K-means, we have a hard cut off, and determine the new means, from the data points assigned to the cluster from the previous iteration.
+Now we are going to optimize the parameters by applying an algorithmic step, quite similar to K-means, but now we are weighing them with the likelihoods $w\_{ij}$.
+In K-means, we have a hard cut off, and determine the new means from the data points assigned to the cluster from the previous iteration.
 Now we will use all the data points for determining the new mean, but we scale them.

 $$ \phi\_j := \frac{1}{n}\sum\_{i=1}^n w\_{ij} $$
 $$ \mu\_j := \frac{\sum\_{i=1}^nw\_{ij} x\_i} {\sum\_{i=1}^nw\_{ij}} $$
 $$ \sigma_j :=  \sqrt{\frac{\sum\_{i=1}^nw\_{ij}(x_i - \mu_j)^2} {\sum\_{i=1}^nw\_{ij}}}  $$

 If we iterate the E-M steps, we hope to converge to maximum likelihood.
-(The log likelihood function, is multi-modal so we could get stuck in a local optimum)
+(The log-likelihood function, is multi-modal so we could get stuck in a local optimum)

 ## Python example
 Below we have implemented the algorithm in Python.